mineiros-io/terraform-github-repository/README.md

 Default is `""`

 - **`delete_branch_on_merge`**: *(Optional `string`)*
-Set to `true` to automatically delete head branch after a pull request is merged.
+Set to `false` to disable the automatic deletion of head branches after pull requests are merged.
-Default is `false`
+Default is `true`

 - **`homepage_url`**: *(Optional `string`)*
 URL of a page describing the project.